mapbox/mapbox-maps-ios/DEVELOPING.md

   - Open the resulting `MapboxMaps.xcodeproj`.
   - Test (Cmd-U) the `MapboxTestHost` scheme.

-2. Trigger via CI by adding `[run device tests]` to a git commit message.
+2. Trigger via CI by manual approve of `optional-tests` workflow.
 These tests also run "nightly".
-(Examples can also be run as tests on CI by adding `[run app device tests]`.)

-3. Trigger tests on AWS Device Farm from the command line by running `make test-with-device-farm SCHEME=MapboxTestHost APP_NAME=MapboxTestHost`.
-This requires certain environment variables to be set; please see the makefile for these.

-4. Trigger tests on a local device (connected by USB) using the same setup as Device Farm testing by running:
-`make local-test-with-device-farm-ipa SCHEME=MapboxTestHost CONFIGURATION=Release ENABLE_CODE_SIGNING=1`

 ## Integration Tests